Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB351', 'How to automatically enter user credentials into Windows Security dialog on Windows 10')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB351.aspx">KB351</a> How to automatically enter user credentials into Windows Security dialog on Windows 10

-Some test scenarios require running processes as different user or entering user credentials into Internet Explorer security prompt.
-Rapise can enter user credentials into Windows Security dialog on Windows 10 automatically.
+Some test scenarios require running processes as different user or entering user credentials into Internet Explorer security prompt.В  Rapise can enter user credentials into Windows Security dialog on Windows 10 automatically.

 ### <a onclick="return RegisterKbClick('KB349', 'Recording tips for Dynamics NAV 2017 Web Client and Dynamics 365 Business Central')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB349.aspx">KB349</a> Recording tips for Dynamics NAV 2017 Web Client and Dynamics 365 Business Central